fabula-ui/docs/pages/components/toast/en/properties-hide-button.md

 # Hide button

-The **hide button** property inserts a button to the component that will close it.
+The **hide button** property inserts a button to the component that will hide it.